How Car Insurance Covers Medical Expenses After an Accident

 How to File a Medical Expense Claim After an Accident

 Filing a car insurance medical claim correctly — and promptly — is critical.
-Here's how the process works step by step:
+Here's how the process works step by step.

 Step-by-Step Claims Process

-Step 1 — Report the Accident Immediately Contact your auto insurer right away to report the accident and get a claim number.
+Step 2 — Report the Accident & Get Your Claim Number Contact your auto insurer right away to report the accident.
 Notify law enforcement and obtain a police report.
-Seek medical attention even if you feel fine — some injuries take days to show symptoms.
+Your insurer is required to acknowledge claims promptly — within 15 days in many states.

-Step 3 — Gather Your Documents Collect and organize the following:
+Step 4 — Gather Your Documents Collect and organize the following:

 Document Purpose